Real Estate Photography: How To Take Awesome Real Estate Photos [CHECKLIST]

 After all, the photos are the first impression people will have of your house when researching homes online in the MLS or any of the real estate portals such as Zillow, Realtor.com or Homes.com.

 If you think you can still get your home sold with mediocre photographs, then you should seriously reconsider your point of view.
-After all, why would you risk having people pass over your house and go see your competition???
+After all, why would you risk having people pass over your house to go see your competition and leave you wondering why isn’t my house selling?

 When you list your house for sale, it needs to look its best both in person and online.
 This is the “Magic Formula” I talk about that almost guarantees your house will successfully sell when followed.